-There are several good reasons to install a pressure vacuum breaker as part of an irrigation system.
-The first reason is that most local building codes require the use of a backflow prevention device on all water systems.
-Contamination of the water supply can have wide-ranging effects so prevention is very important.
-Since there is usually only one water system in the home for both drinking/household use and irrigation use there is always the risk contamination through cross-connections.
+Most local building codes require the use of a backflow prevention device on all water systems.
+Contamination of the water supply can have wide-ranging effects, so prevention is very important.
+Since there is usually only one water system in the home for both drinking water and all household use, including irrigation, there is always the risk contamination through cross-connections.

-How To Maintain A Pressure Vacuum Breaker
+How to Maintain a Pressure Vacuum Breaker

-How To Repair A Pressure Vacuum Breaker
+How to Repair A Pressure Vacuum Breaker

 A standard repair consists of turning off the inlet and outlet ball valves, then removing the bonnet assembly.
-Since the repair parts are installed in the reverse order it is a good idea to keep the components well organized as they are removed.
-The repair parts are then installed and the water supply is turned on (inlet water supply valve first).
-Once again local building codes determine if a homeowner is allowed to repair the backflow device or not.
-Most often, even when a homeowner is permitted to repair the backflow device inspection of some sort is required.
+Since the repair parts are installed in the reverse order, it is a good idea to keep the components well organized as they are removed.
+The repair parts are then installed, and the water supply is turned on (inlet water supply valve first).
+The local building code may dictate whether or not a homeowner is allowed to repair the backflow device.
+If a homeowner is permitted to repair the backflow device, it is likely that an inspection of some sort is required.